paychex/tracking/README.md

     └ context: custom-2
       └ custom-2 metrics

+Custom contexts are not removed automatically -- you will need to manually call `Tracking.static.unsetContext('my-custom-context')` when your context should no longer be included with subsequent TrackingInfo instances.

 ### Timing User-Initiated Transactions, with Optional Nesting ###
 ### Timing Specific Points in the Application Lifecycle Against a Common Baseline ###
 ### Measuring the Time Between Any 2 Marks, with Optional Nested Marks ###